 In the Future

 So far, about 570 people have made deposits for seats on SS2.
-This number is only slightly higher than the amount of people who ever been to space.
+This number is only slightly higher than the amount of people who have ever been to space.
 Each ticket is about $200,000 and refundable deposits start around $20,000.
 With deposits coming in since 2005, the total amount Virgin Galactic has received thus far is over $70 million.

 Tuesday’s test that broke the sound barrier was Virgin Galactic’s first powered space flight, and more are expected to come throughout the year.
 The first space flight might be as early as next year, after which commercial service should follow.